The Ultimate Guide To Menopause

 - Finding a regular stress management practice that you like, and finding a way to get in the habit of practicing it every day.
 One of my favorites is deep breathing

-- Knowing how to avoid the worst hormone-disrupting chemicals in personal care products, cleaning products, and processed foods.
-A few of my top ingredients to avoid are trans fats, parabens, artificial fragrances (because they almost always include phthalates,) and artificial flavorings like MSG
+- Knowing how to avoid the worst potentially hormone-disrupting chemicals in personal care products, cleaning products, and packaged & processed foods.
+A few of my top ingredients to avoid are BPA, trans fats, parabens, and artificial fragrances (because they almost always include phthalates.)

 Without the right lifestyle, you're going to get frustrated.
 Nothing will seem to work.

-Since lifestyle is the #2 thing you can do to feel well during menopause, helping women get on the right lifestlye for menopause is one of the things I love to do best.
+Since lifestyle is the #2 thing you can do to feel well during menopause, helping women get on the right lifestyle for menopause is one of the things I love to do best.

 So if "practicing stress management daily" or "knowing how to avoid hormone-disrupting chemicals" sounds way to complicated...